 Tor is a short form for ‘The Onion Router’.
 Since 2002, the software has been top on the list of the best security and anonymity browsers in the world – this article will address Tor alternatives in detail.
 Made by the Tor Project Incorporation, Tor discourages trackers from traffic analysis.
 At least, it was the best before the FBI hacked Tor in 2014.As part of Operation Torpedo, the FBI succeeded in bursting at least 30 million Tor by the use of malware tricks.
 Matt Edman, one of the Tor developers, was contracted by the FBI in to bring it.
-After the compromise, it is not wise to use Tor again as well as users must explore new options as well.
+After the compromise, it is not wise to use Tor again UNLESS you are also doubling down on privacy by using a VPN.

 Browsing the internet is like broadcasting on live TV.
 However, only a pathological socialite would want the world to know how they use the internet.
 Most people strive to know how they can browse safely.
 Thus, this article addresses the best alternatives to Tor.
 It will help you remain safe spending internet data behind the keypad!

 By now, it is clear that anyone who wants to have safe internet browsing should keep off ordinary browsers.
 Chrome, Firefox or any of those popular browsers are easy to track.
 In reality, they send information to many websites.
 Thus, it is hard to remain anonymous online when using typical browsers and users tend to go with alternative browsers to stay out of the radar.